pccao0912/OS-sshell/REPORT.md

 ## Execution with piping
-A different parse method is needed for the piping since we introduce a new character “|”. we use a similar method to the one in the parsing function by using strtok().count records pipes number and used to create pipes.
-Since all commands in pipes are execute cocurrently.
+A different parse method is needed for the piping since we introduce a new character “|”. we use a similar method to the one in the parsing function by using strtok(). count records pipes number and used to create pipes.
+Since all commands in pipes are executed cocurrently.
 We use for loop to execute each commands.
-We again parse each command separate by space and store them into a executable format(Ended with NULL).
+We again parse each command separately by space and store them into an executable format(Ended with NULL).
 After that fork to create child and parent processes.
-In child process we basically building a bridge between each commands by connecting the stdin and stdout to each file descriptor's corresponding port and also close the unsed port.
-After doing that we simply let child execute the command.
-In the parent process, we close the previously used descriptor 's port and store the WEXITSTATUS(status) into a list.
-In the case which is supposed to be the last command to be execute
+In the child process, we basically build a bridge between each command by connecting the stdin and stdout to each file descriptor's corresponding port and also closing the unused port.
+After doing that we simply let the child execute the command.
+In the parent process, we close the previously used descriptor's port and store the WEXITSTATUS(status) in a list.
+In the case which is supposed to be the last command to be executed. we use waitpid to wait for the child to be done.
+Then print the complete code with a list of statuses we just stored.

 ## Redirection
 We write two functions for redirection.
 First we check if there's redirection